Exterior Detailing Services Vaughan

 Cars: $69.99 / Small SUV, Truck, Jeep: $74.99 / Large Truck / SUV: $79.99

 We understand that professional exterior detailing services aren’t best suited for everyone.
 If you see your vehicle as basic transportation and do not care about swirl marks, fine scratches, fading, or long-term paint condition, automatic, high-volume, or self-serve car washes may be best suited to you.
 However, I’d still like to bring to your attention the damages you may not be aware you are doing to your paint.
-And if you do value your vehicle’s appearance, resale value, and paint integrity, then how your car is washed matters more than most owners realize.
-Down below is two photos of the same car.
-One with tons swirl-marks and one without to show you the difference a swirl-free paint can look.
+And if you do value your vehicle’s appearance, resale value, and paint integrity, then how your car is washed matters more than most people realize.
+Down below is four photos of the same car.
+One with tons of swirl marks and one without to show you the difference in clarity & gloss a swirl-free paint can make.

 Why Swirls and Scratches Matter